Brand development that increases sales velocity, guaranteed.

 One major problem with Hillary’s political logo design is the lack of contrast.

 What’s that?
 You say red and blue provide plenty of contrast?
-We’ll just stop you right there with yes, we do realize that red and blue are standard political logo colors and contrast in a very patriotic type of way.
-The problem is that the contrast value will not translate well to black and white so hot.
+We’ll stop you right there.
+Yes, we do realize that red and blue are standard political logo colors and contrast in a very patriotic way.
+The problem is that the contrast value will not translate well to black and white, so it’s too hot.
 (And by “not so hot” we mean “absolutely not, will not at all in any way.”)

 The design isn’t interesting enough on its own to carry its weight in greyscale, which means every pamphlet that’s sent over to the monochrome printer in the interest of saving on color ink cartridges will end up looking pretty much like an H with a slightly pointy tumor on one side, nary a dramatic arrow in sight.